 - Vision test.
 If you already wear contacts or eyeglasses you will be issued (if you pass the other tests) a restricted license.
 It will necessitate that you always operate a vehicle using the corrective lenses.

 - Road sign and marker identification test: This is where you show that you know the difference between a yield sign and a stop sign, and prove that you have an understanding of things like the double yellow line.
 If you say it leads to Oz, then you most likely will not move on to the penultimate exam: the written test.

 - Written exam: If this is your first license, you will need to take both the general driving exam and the motorcycle-specific test.
 Both are multiple choice with the material taken directly from the manuals.
-Scoring 80% or higher is the only way to move on to the last and most important step (riding the obstacle course).
-But passing the written exams will get you a learner's permit, which will allow you to practice before taking the plunge.

 - Motorcycle skills test: This test puts you in the saddle so you can demonstrate your ability to handle a motorcycle through a series of set obstacles.
 This includes the cone weave, sharp left turn, balancing in a straight line, the quick stop, and more.
 This is one exam you do not want to tally points on.
-Hitting 12 will require you to take the test again.
+Hitting too many will require you to take the test again.
 That can be as soon as the next day.
 However, if you fail at the second try you will need to wait a week before taking it again.

 While the safety course is voluntary for riders over 18 years old, every motorcyclist should be concerned about safety on the road and, most importantly, being seen.